imagomat

 The TemplateActor is a lightweight implementation of the VisualActor interface.
 It includes source code that draws dynamically created bitmap image data as part of an asset.
 It also fetches network data, names of musicians whose work is similar to the music which is currently playing (by means of the last.fm web service at ws.audioscrobbler.com).
 The artist names are used to create a bitmap image which is displayed at the right side of the screen.

-To customize the VizKit samplework with the goal of ending up with an independent and individual iTunes visualizer, mainly three source code files have to be edited: VisualConfiguration.cpp, VisualStageControl.cpp, and VisualActorGraphics.cpp.
+To customize the VizKit samplework with the goal of ending up with an independent and individual iTunes visualizer, settings in VisualCustomization header and implementation file need to be customized as documented inline.

 Persistent Preferences